COVID-19 response: TRA's online services and special notices

 Fuel sellers that have or will be rebranding fuel are required to register with Tax and Revenue Administration (TRA) before a return or claim can be filed to report the rebrand.

-See the Full Direct Remitter page for information on how to register to rebrand, and how to file information if you are already a full direct remitter for fuel tax.
+See the Full Direct Remitter page for information on how to file information if you are already a full direct remitter for fuel tax.

 How to file

-Fuel sellers may file 2 claims, one for fuel tax and one for carbon levy, if they rebranded from a fuel type with a higher fuel tax or carbon levy rate to a fuel type with a lower fuel tax or carbon levy rate.
+Fuel sellers may file a claim if they rebranded from a fuel type with a higher fuel tax rate to a fuel type with a lower fuel tax rate.

 Note that a claim must be received by TRA not later than:

-- fuel tax: 3 years after the end of the year in which the fuel was rebranded
+- 3 years after the end of the year in which the fuel was rebranded

-Fuel sellers must file 2 returns, one for fuel tax and one for carbon levy, if they rebranded from a fuel type with a lower tax rate to a fuel type with higher tax rate.
+Fuel sellers must file a fuel tax return if they rebranded from a fuel type with a lower tax rate to a fuel type with higher tax rate.

 Each return must be received by TRA on or before the 28th day of the month following the month the fuel was rebranded.